 There are other (more expensive) visas available in Mexico but we were only planning on being in Mexico for 6 months initially so there was no need for us to worry about this.
 We were going to stay our 6 months exploring both coasts of Mexico and then head south.

 However plans change.
 It's one of the coolest aspects of this lifestyle.
 If we like a place we stay longer, if we don't like a place we move away quicker.
 It's cool like that.
 And we love Mexico.
 And then it started getting hot and humid, we realized that June/July/August was the worst time to travel through central america.
 Instead we decided to "extend" our visas for another 6 months exploring more of the Mexico we love and then choose if we want to continue to drive south, go for a kitesurf safari somewhere (we're having a lot of second thoughts about that!) or stay back.

 But in order to get new visas we have to leave the country.

 Easy right?
-Just take a flight out, spend a weekend somewhere and fly back in.
+Just book a flight at Jettly, spend a weekend somewhere and fly back in.

 That's a "normal" visa run.
 However there is nothing normal about visa runs, from the many friends we have who have to do visa runs frequently it's like rolling dice, and eventually your number comes up.
 This was our turn.